-The head teacher (Mrs T. Blackwell) will be the decision maker in respect of all low-level concerns; however this may be undertaken in collaboration with the designated safeguarding lead.
+The Head Teacher (Mrs T. Blackwell) will be the decision maker in respect of all low-level concerns; however, this may be undertaken in collaboration with the deputy safeguarding lead.

 Reports about supply staff or contractors will be notified to their employers.